 Red alder dominates this plant community phase following block harvest or another large scale disturbance.
 Shrubs and other pioneer species will also cover a large percentage of this site.
-T1.2a) Several years after a large disturbance, redwood will resprout and Douglas-fir will infill into the site.
-Red alder and shrubs will continue to be major species components of the site.
-T1.2b) Planting of Douglas-fir or a prolific nearby seed source could create a Douglas-fir dominated site until redwood sprouts grow into the overstory.
+T1.2a) Over time redwood will resprout and Douglas-fir will infill into the site although pioneer species and shrubs will continue to dominate the site.
+T1.2b) Direct seeding or planting of Douglas-fir could create a Douglas-fir dominated canopy until redwood sprouts grow into the overstory.